 Anyway, let’s begin with the standard method!!

 The most important thing about plackets is going slowly and preparing.
 If you haven’t done your basting yet – here’s the post from last week.

 Then cut down the centre front, between the basting, stopping 1/2 up from the bottom horizontal basting line. then cut towards the corners of the basting.
 Don’t snip through the stitches!

-First we’ll iron the interfacing to the wrong side of the fabric (the left picture shows the right side of the placket, and the right shows the interfacing ironed to the wrong side).
+Next, we’ll iron the interfacing to the wrong side of the fabric (in the picture, the left shows the interfacing ironed on the wrong side of one piece, and the right shows the right side of the second piece).
 I like to use very very lightweight fusible.
 I feel like interfacing is really important as it adds a lot of stability to the placket and the buttonholes.

 Sew along the basting stitches, and stop about 1 1/4″ (3.2cm) from the bottom edge, where the basting stitches go horizontal.

 Now fold the placket in half with right sides together.
-The folded and ironed edge, should be inline with the sewn seam.
-Sew along the top of placket 5/8″ from the edge.
-Make sure you do not catch the top or the collar in your stitches.
+The folded and ironed edge should be in line with the sewn seam.
+Sew along the top of the placket 5/8″ from the edge.
+Make sure you do not catch the top or the collar (if you’re doing version 3) in your stitches.